Assault and Battery Legal Defense

 What is Assault?

 Assault is defined as an intentional act that creates a reasonable apprehension in another person of imminent harmful or offensive contact.
 It’s important to note that physical contact is not necessary for an assault charge; the mere threat of violence can suffice.
 For instance, raising a fist in a threatening manner towards someone could constitute assault.
+If you’re facing these accusations, a reliable assault defense attorney can help protect your rights and build a strong case on your behalf.

 What is Battery?

 Battery, on the other hand, involves actual physical contact.
 It is defined as the intentional and unlawful use of force or violence against another person.
 An example of battery would be actually hitting someone or pushing them in a way that results in harm.
+In these cases, having an experienced battery charges lawyer is crucial to protecting your freedom and navigating the legal process with confidence.

 Penalties for Assault and Battery